StefanoBerlato/kotlin-multiplatform-openabe/DESIGN.md

 ## TODOs:
-* Need to revise (the version of) other dependencies of OpenABE besides OpenSSL;
+* Need to revise (the version of) Relic
 * Complete bindings and exposed APIs;
 * Add support for other targets (native, Android, JS);

 ## Open Issues:
-1. [WORKAROUND build Relic with system toolchain (the whole build will fail but Relic libraries will be available), then re-launch the build but first switch to Konan's toolchain to build OpenABE] When building OpenABE, we use Konan toolchain (otherwise, the build process will mess up with libraries versions when interoping).
-However, if we set the Konan toolchain for `CC` only (i.e., for `gcc`, no `g++`), Relic will not build and it will return an error like the following:
-    ```bash
-    /usr/include/x86_64-linux-gnu/sys/cdef.h:467:79: error :missing binary operator before token "("
-    #if __GNUC_PREREQ (4,8) || __glibc_clang_prereq (3,5)
-    ```
-    If we do not set neither `CC` nor `CXX` (i.e., no `gcc` and no `g++`) Relic will build, but Kotlin interoping will mess up.
-Finally, if we set both `CC` and `CXX` (i.e., both `gcc` and `g++`), Relic will build but OpenABE will not, as the sysroot of `g++` in the Konan toolchain misses some dependencies (in detail, the `gmp` library for both `gmp.h` and `gmpxx.h` and another header named `FlexLexer.h`);
-2. the Relic dependency is outdated and may present vulnerabilities and bugs.
-Moreover, OpenSSL v1.1.1 defines the `bn_init` symbol (in the `bn_lib.c` file), which conflicts with Relic's `bn_init` call that is made by bls-signatures (in the `relic_bn_mem.c` file).
-See [this issue](https://github.com/relic-toolkit/relic/issues/196) for more details.
-The problem was solved in Relic with an update which we, unfortunately, cannot use since it comes after a [major update of Relic](https://github.com/relic-toolkit/relic/commit/5518ed1a8c9039ac29c72b4f1b170eae9936f57c) breaking OpenABE;
-3. the bindings for the linuxX64 native target present incorrect behaviour for some inputs (e.g., decrypting a ciphertext previously encrypted with two attributes with an AND gate fails).
+1. the bindings for the linuxX64 native target present incorrect behaviour for some inputs (e.g., decrypting a ciphertext previously encrypted with two attributes with an AND gate fails).